-Also, when a tenant moves out of a spec suite it usually takes less TI dollars to get it ready for the next tenant.
+Also, when a tenant moves out of a spec suite it usually takes fewer TI dollars to get it ready for the next tenant.

 On the other hand, pursuing a spec suite can also present a financial risk for the landlord.
 If the space will not lease once the spec suite has been completed, not only is the landlord missing out on income due to the vacancy but is also out of pocket tens of thousands (if not hundreds of thousands) of dollars.

-This is why it’s important to ensure that the space your considering is a good fit for the spec suite market.
-In Austin, we typically do not recommend creating spec suites that are much larger than 5,000 sf, as there is not the same demand for spec suites from these larger tenants.
+This is why it’s important to ensure that the space you’re considering is a good fit for the spec suite market.
+In Austin, we typically do not recommend creating spec suites that are much larger than 5,000 square feet, as there is not the same demand for spec suites from these larger tenants.

 Changing Office Trends